mathesar-foundation/mathesar-wiki/community/mentoring/applicant-guide.md

 ## Step 1: Read the Program Guide

-The [Google Summer of Code student guide](https://google.github.io/gsocguides/student/) is a great introduction to what goes into being a GSoC Contributor.
+The [Google Summer of Code contributor guide](https://google.github.io/gsocguides/student/) is a great introduction to what goes into being a GSoC Contributor.
 The rest of this document assumes you're familiar with its contents.

 ## Step 2: Learn about Mathesar
 You'll need to understand Mathesar well in order to submit a successful application.